777arc/textbook/content/pulse_shaping.rst

    :scale: 80 %
    :align: center

-This means more filter taps are required the lower :math:`\beta` gets, and when :math:`\beta = 0` the impulse response never fully hits zero.
-I.e., the lower the roll-off, the more compact in frequency we can create our signal for a given symbol rate, which is always important.
+This means more filter taps are required the lower :math:`\beta` gets, and when :math:`\beta = 0` the impulse response never fully hits zero, so we try to get :math:`\beta` as low as possible without causing other issues.
+The lower the roll-off, the more compact in frequency we can create our signal for a given symbol rate, which is always important.

 A common equation used to approximate bandwidth, in Hz, used for a given symbol rate and roll-off factor is:

 .. math::
 	\mathrm{BW} = R_S(\beta + 1)

 where :math:`R_S` is the symbol rate in Hz.
 For wireless comms we usually like a roll-off between 0.2 and 0.5.
-So as a rule of thumb, a digital signal that uses symbol rate :math:`R_S` is going to occupy a little more than :math:`R_S` worth of spectrum, and this includes both positive and negative portions of spectrum, because once we upconvert and transmit our signal, both sides exist.
-So if we transmit QPSK at 1 million symbols per second (MSps), it will occupy around 1.3 MHz, and the data rate will be 2 Mbps, minus any overhead like channel coding and frame headers.
+So as a rule of thumb, a digital signal that uses symbol rate :math:`R_S` is going to occupy a little more than :math:`R_S` worth of spectrum, and this includes both positive and negative portions of spectrum, because once we upconvert and transmit our signal, both sides certainly matter.
+So if we transmit QPSK at 1 million symbols per second (MSps), it will occupy around 1.3 MHz.
+The data rate will be 2 Mbps (recall that QPSK uses 2 bits per symbol), minus any overhead like channel coding and frame headers.

 **********************************
 Python Exercise